-In organizations producing software products that are practicing Scrum agile framework for software development, there can be many metrics.
+There can be many metrics in organizations producing software products practicing Scrum agile framework for software development.
 The radar chart below presents 6 of them:

 Forecast Accuracy History

-The algorithms will be a configurable per team and per organization in later releases.
-The defaults could also be community influenced.
-Imagine you having the ability to compare your settings with the average from the industry you are part of.
+The algorithms will be configurable per team and per organization in later releases.
+The defaults could also be community-influenced.
+Imagine comparing your settings with the average from the industry you are part of.

 And do not use numbers for bonuses, the idea is to build the team, the product and the organization.

-Charts are there to guide and each of them has a story and a purpose.
+Charts are there to guide, and each has a story and a purpose.